raikilon/dev-notes/aws/saa-c03/aws.md

 - `PassRole` allows a user to configure a service with a role but **does not grant permission to modify the role** → ensures role separation (you need also permission to add a role to a service).

+### IAM Policy Simulator

+The **IAM Policy Simulator** is a tool that helps you **test and troubleshoot AWS Identity and Access Management (IAM) policies**.
+It lets you simulate and evaluate the permissions granted by user, group, or role policies without actually making live AWS requests.

+By running simulations, you can verify whether specific actions on selected AWS resources are **allowed or denied**, helping ensure your IAM policies are correctly configured and secure.

 ## AWS Security Token Service (STS)

 AWS Security Token Service (STS) generates **temporary security credentials**.